Food Nachos

 Soak rice in a bowl for thirty minutes, then grind it with coconut and jaggery to get a thin batter.
 Pour the batter right into a thick-bottomed pan and stir constantly.
 Pour touch ghee and keep stirring.
 Once the batter stops sticking to the pan’s perimeters, switch it to the greased plate/banana leaf and spread the butter calmly.
 Allow the batter to cool, after which cut it into squares.
 To upload flavor to the dish, you can enhance the squares with cashew halves on top.

 Wash and soak the chickpeas in water for thirty minutes.
-Cook it in a pressure cooker until you listen to 2 whistles.
+Cook it in a pressure cooker until you hear 2 whistles.

-Drain the water from the chickpeas using a sieve and placed it onto a thick bottomless pan.
+Drain the water from the chickpeas using a sieve and place them in a thick-bottomed pan.
 Add the grated jaggery.
 Keep the heat medium or low, and preserve stirring.
-As the jaggery melts, the aggregate becomes liquidy.
-However, it will thicken progressively.
-Once it becomes thick, transfer off the stove and add cardamom powder, nutmeg powder, chopped nuts, and mix well.
+As the jaggery melts, the aggregate becomes liquid However, it will thicken progressively.
+Once it becomes thick, transfer it off the stove and add cardamom powder, nutmeg powder, chopped nuts, and mix well.
 Wait for the combination to chill, and then make the aggregate into balls.
 For masking: Heat the vegetable oil and blend it with wheat flour and salt.
 Add hot oil to this aggregate and stir.

-Make a stiff dough the usage of the water, and leave it apart for twenty minutes.
-Now actually begin enveloping the filling with the overlaying, and you are equipped to serve.
-Soak the rice for one or hours.
+Make a stiff dough the usage of the water, and leave it aside for twenty minutes.
+Now, begin enveloping the filling with the overlaying, and you are equipped to serve.
+Soak the rice for one hour.
 Grind it with the epoch, coconut, jaggery, and salt.
 Pour a bit of water and stir till you get a smooth paste.
 Leave it aside.
 Mix the coconut and jaggery gratings with the cardamom pods, and slightly crush the substances while blending to release coconut and jaggery juices.

 Apply a skinny layer of rice paste to the banana leaves and practice a thin layer of the rice paste at the leaf’s mid-vein.
 This guarantees that when the leaf is folded over, the stuffing sticks to the middle and does not overflow.
 Have a vessel with boiling water equipped.
-Then, fold one facet of the leaves over the alternative duration-wise.
-Press the leaf edges lightly so that the paste sticks together, and the jaggery does no longer overflow while melting.
-Steam all the leaves packed with rice-stuffing one at a time for 10-12 mins.
+Then, fold one facet of the leaves over the other duration-wise.
+Press the leaf edges lightly so that the paste sticks together, and the jaggery no longer overflows while melting.
+Steam all the leaves packed with rice stuffing one at a time for 10-12 mins.

 Previous Post